jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 My speech impediment was the reason I got a job in a car insurance claim department.
 After a vice president at an old company secretly told my supervisor I wasn’t allowed to talk to customers, for fear of embarrassing the company, I was like shit I guess I don’t have this damn gremlin under control.
 I wasn’t even that mad about it (although I was that it was an open secret for over a year).
 I never told anyone I had the impediment, so despite therapy as a kid, it was obviously still a problem.

 So, fuck it.
 I decided to jump in the ocean and sink or swim.
-A car insurance claim call-center for a stutterer is like swimming the open ocean for a guy who barely knows how to float.
+A car insurance claim call-center for a stutterer is like swimming the open ocean.
 A daily workout of all-day phone calls, angry drivers, customer service expectations, no "outs" like swear words, drinking games, or wonky behavior to hide behind.
 I was like that drowning desert fox learning to swim telling myself; "I’m getting better!".

 And it was far worse than I thought.
 The insurance company wanted adjusters to answer ever more phone calls.
 To incentive us, they’d ring a monotone "bell" because… I don’t know.
 They never said why, we employees learned questioning "the bell" was a bad idea.
 Management used it as punishment; "answer more phone calls or we’ll make the bell faster and louder!".